Legal Resources Frequently Asked Questions

 If only one party to the transaction is represented, can the real estate licensee provide services to the unrepresented party?

 Yes.
-A real estate licensee may assist a non-client/customer (“non-client”) in certain pre-contractual matters in a residential transaction and in post-contractual matters relative to completing certain contingencies in the written contract of sale.
+A real estate licensee may assist a non-client/customer in certain pre-contractual matters in a residential transaction and in post-contractual matters relative to completing certain contingencies in the written contract of sale.
 However, the services must qualify as “ministerial acts,” meaning they do not involve the discretion or judgment of the licensee, and the written agreement between the licensee and their client must authorize the licensee to perform these ministerial acts on behalf of the non-client.

-A “ministerial act” under the law cannot involve the discretion and exercise of judgment by the licensee.
-In other words, the licensee may assist the non-client, but it must be the non-client who ultimately makes all decisions relative to any pre- or post – contract matters.
+The licensee may assist the non-client, but it must be the non-client who ultimately makes all decisions relative to any pre- or post – contract matters.
 For example, if the contract of sale is subject to a home inspection, the licensee may assist the non-client buyer in arranging the date, time and place of the home inspection as well as contacting the home inspector to schedule and complete the home inspection.
 However, the buyer must select the inspector and decide the date, time and place of the inspection.
+Ministerial acts might also include helping with pre-qualifying the buyer, arranging for inspections, providing information regarding the loan application, and facilitating settlement.

 Also, the written agreement between the licensee and the licensee’s client (i.e., the listing agreement or buyer agency agreement) must authorize the licensee to provide these ministerial acts on behalf of a non-client.
 The Maryland REALTORS® Exclusive Right to Sell Residential Brokerage Agreement, the Exclusive Right to Sell Unimproved Land Brokerage Agreement, the Exclusive Right to Lease Residential Brokerage Agreement, and the Exclusive Buyer/Tenant Residential Brokerage Agreement include the required notice and consent.